himanshumahajan138/PlagX/README.md

 # PlagX 📜🚫

-PlagX is an automated tool designed to detect potential plagiarism in LeetCode coding contests.
-It crawls contest data, processes user submissions, generates comprehensive reports, and uploads results to GitHub.
-Features secure handling of environment variables and seamless integration with GitHub for efficient data management.
+PlagX is an automated plagiarism detection tool specifically designed for LeetCode coding contests.
+This tool crawls through contest data, processes user submissions, and generates detailed plagiarism reports, which it then uploads to GitHub.
+It ensures secure handling of environment variables and offers seamless GitHub integration for efficient data management and tracking.

 ## 📋 Pre-Requirements